Near East: Eastern question

 It now became relevant to define the east of the eastern question.
 In about the middle of the nineteenth century, Near East came into use to describe that part of the east closest to Europe.
 The term Far East appeared contemporaneously meaning Japan, China, Korea, Indonesia and Vietnam.
 Near East applied to what had been mainly known as the Levant, which was in the jurisdiction of the Ottoman Porte, or government.
 Europeans could not set foot on most of the shores of the southern and central Mediterranean from the Gulf of Sidra to Albania without permits from the Ottoman Empire.

-Some regions beyond the Ottoman Porte were included.
-One was North Africa west of Egypt.
-It was occupied by piratical kingdoms of the Barbary Coast, de facto-independent since the eighteenth century, formerly part of the empire at its apogee.
+Such regions as the coastal-Mediterranean Maghreb beyond the Ottoman Porte were included, west of Egypt.
+During the 15th-18th centuries, the Maghreb consisted of two Ottoman vassal-states, Regency of Algiers and Ottoman Tunisia, as well as the fully-independent, sovereign Sultanate of Morocco along the Barbary Coast.
 Iran was included because it could not easily be reached except through the Ottoman Empire or neighboring Russia.
 In the 1890s the term tended to focus on the conflicts in the Balkan states and Armenia.
 The demise of "the sick man of Europe" left considerable confusion as to what was to be meant by Near East.
 It is now generally used only in historical contexts, to describe the countries of West Asia from the Mediterranean to (or including) Iran.
 There is, in short, no universally-understood fixed inventory of nations, languages, or historical assets defined to be in it.